 Amidst all of the excitement of planning your Tampa Bay wedding, it’s difficult to imagine that something could go wrong in the months leading up to or even on the day of the wedding.
 In reality, hiccups are possible, no matter how meticulously detailed you were in the planning process.

 Unplanned life events including a severe illness or hurricanes can cause wedding postponement.
 There could also be an issue with your booked venue or contracted vendors that can affect major aspects of your wedding day.

 You’ve probably never spent more money on one day (nor will you again), so be smart and insure your wedding!

 Don’t think you need wedding insurance?
 Here are just a few things that can wrong on your wedding day (and that your wedding insurance may cover) from our trusted partners at the Wedding Protector Plan®.

 We only partner with businesses whom we value and trust.

 1. Your Photographer/DJ/Caterer is a No-Show

 Did you know, typically, there are 14 different types of vendors coming together on a single day to produce a wedding?
 Hopefully, you've done the due diligence to hire professional, respected wedding pros as they have backup plans in place.
 However, if this were to happen on your wedding day or leading up to it, according to wedding insurance agent the Wedding Protector Plan®, their policy “will pay for any deposits lost when a vendor fails to provide the event items, services, or locations it was obligated to provide under a written contract.”

 This includes if your caterer cancels, your florist is a no-show, or if your photographer (or any of your vendors) gets sick or goes MIA.
 According to Travelers, 29% of its wedding claims were due to vendor issues in 2021.

-An added benefit is that wedding insurance may also pay up to 25% over the original contract in securing a replacement vendor, if you add “Additional Expense coverage,” which pays for expenses not originally anticipated if your vendor flakes or has a last-minute emergency.
+An added benefit is that wedding insurance may also pay up to 25% over the original contract in securing a replacement vendor, with “Additional Expense coverage,” which pays for expenses not originally anticipated if your vendor flakes or has a last-minute emergency.